AguaClara/UASB/UASBdesignmanual.md

 ### Experimental Frame Design
 In order to test the tipping bucket and find the right dimensions, the team fabricated a frame made of 80/20 extrusion bars that the bucket rests inside of.
 The benefit of using 80/20 bars is that they allow easy adjustment of the dimensions of our frame.
 Once the optimal orientation is decided upon after bench-top testing, the pivots can directly be screwed into the bucket minus the frame.

-The frame is made up of four bars that form a rectangle around the circumference of the bucket, two bars perpendicular to the rectangle that go down parallel to the sides of the bucket, and one bar between the two vertical bars that is beneath the bucket for support.
+The frame is made up of four bars that form a rectangle around the circumference of the bucket, two vertical bars perpendicular to the rectangle that extend parallel to the sides of the bucket, and one bar between the two vertical bars that is beneath the bucket for support.

 **(Insert image of frame here)**

+Originally, when the height of the pivots was lowered, the vertical bars would extend further than the base of the bucket (as seen in Figure X below).
+This added a slight counterweight that affected the tipping of the bucket, and so the vertical bars were cut to fit the different heights of the pivot.
+(The weight of the bracket itself could not be eliminated.)

-There are brackets on the vertical bars that support the bottom of the bucket.
+In Figure X below, there are brackets on the vertical bars that support the bottom of the bucket.
+These were eliminated when the affect of the bottom bar as a counterweight was discovered.

 <center><img src="https://raw.githubusercontent.com/AguaClara/UASB/master/Images/Tipping%20Bucket-%20Brackets%20Labeled.png">
 <p>
-<em>Tipping bucket mounted on the aluminum frame</em>
+<em>Figure X: Tipping bucket mounted on the aluminum frame</em>
 </p>
 </center>